 What if you want to dip your toe in the waterless world of compost toilets and humanure to see if it will work for you, or simply don’t have the budget just yet for that lovely, shiny, all-singing compost toilet.

-Yes, I think there is and it’ll cost you almost nothing!
+Yes, I think you can and it’ll cost you almost nothing!
 Plus it will give you some practical insights and experience, and can help you determine the right way to move onwards and upwards (if you want) and not make costly mistakes that you’ll later regret.
 Before you get too excited though, there are some compromises and I’ll talk about these further on.

 I want to start by saying that most compost toilets are part of a composting system.
-They’re the collection side of the coin, with your compost bin being the other, equally important side.
-Unless you’re looking at toilets with underground chambers and the like, you won’t actually have a ‘composting toilet‘, in reality, what you’ve got is a compost toilet, dry toilet or waterless toilet.
+They’re the collection side of the coin, with your compost bin being the other, equally important side where the composting actually takes place.
+Unless you’re looking at toilets with underground chambers and the like, you probably won’t have a proper ‘composting toilet‘, in reality what you’ve got is a compost toilet, dry toilet or waterless toilet.

 Note the missing ‘ing’ on compost vs composting- that’s important!

 Composting as a process needs CARBON, MOISTURE, OXYGEN, and NITROGEN – the carbon usually comes from the cover material (such as wood shavings or sawdust), and the nitrogen from the faeces and urine.
-Oxygen (air) can be added through agitation (which mixes things up and gets air in there) or even by adding a coarser carbon material.
+Oxygen (air) can be added through agitation (which mixes things up and gets air in there) or even by adding a coarser carbon material which traps air.

 Rather than complicate things, I prefer to just use the toilet for collection and do the actual composting outside in a compost bin – it also means the toilet can be very compact and easily moved.
 It’s capacity is however limited and it will need emptying regularly – if this is an issue for you, then you should look at a toilet based around a urine separator.